vncsmyrnk/work-time-calculator/README.md

 # To run it again
 docker start wtc-app

+# To access it on terminal
+docker exec -it wtc bash
 ```

 To use [nvim](https://neovim.io/) inside the container for development of features, just run `.dev/nvim-setup.sh`.
 It will install and configure nvim and other dependencies.